C. Desatoff is a cartoonist and writer who loves saving money any way he can because, well, mostly because he's a cartoonist and writer.

 Step 12: Rotate and Frame

 Okay, so now it all makes sense.
-Real zombies never stand perfectly straight with head and shoulders nice and level.
+Real zombies never stand perfectly straight, with heads and shoulders nice and level.
 No way.
 These guys are falling apart at the seams, so you want them to look like they're always about to fall over.

 You don't actually need the frame, of course.